Aleksei Guskov: Early life

 Aleksei Guskov was born to Russian parents on 20 May 1958 in Brzeg, Poland, where his father - a military pilot - was stationed.
 Soon the family moved to Kiev in the Soviet Union.
-After high school in Moscow, he entered the Moscow Higher Technical School named after Bauman.
+After high school in Moscow, he entered the Bauman Moscow State Technical University.
 He studied at this school for nearly five years, but in 1979 dropped out and entered the Moscow Art Theatre School, from which he graduated in 1983 (course of Viktor Monyukov).

 He started his acting career at the Moscow Drama Theater.
 A.Pushkin, where he worked from 1984 to 1986.
 In 1986-1988 - actor theater on Malaya Bronnaya, in 1988-1991 - Theater "Detective", then - Actor Theater.
 Nikolai Gogol.
-Currently Aleksei work at the State Academic Theater E. Vakhtangov.
+Currently Aleksei work at the Vakhtangov State Academic Theatre.
 For four years he taught acting at the Moscow Art Theater School.
 He played more than 50 roles in movies.

 Since 1994 he is president of the animation studio "F.A.F.
 Entertainment".

 In 2000 he starred in one of his most famous and prominent roles - The border guard-smuggler Nikita Goloschekin in the series A. Mitta "The Border.
 Taiga Romance".
 He also served as one of the producers of the picture.

+Political career

+Guskov has been a member of the United Russia party since 2003.
+He is a member of the party's Moscow Regional Political Council.
+In March 2014, he supported the annexation of Crimea and signed a letter to Russian President Vladimir Putin in support of the annexation.
+On 6 February 2016, he became a member of the party's General Council.
+In 2018, he was a trusted representative of Moscow mayoral candidate Sergey Sobyanin.

+At the end of 2020, Guskov was included in the list of persons threatening the national security of Ukraine because he "disseminates narratives in accordance with Kremlin propaganda in support of Russia's actions."
+In 2024, he became a trusted representative of Russian presidential candidate Vladimir Putin.